 The Past, Present, and Future of American Foreign Policy

-For nine years he taught mathematics and history in high school and community college.
-Meanwhile he resumed his formal education, earning graduate degrees in mathematics and history, concluding with a doctorate in history from the University of Texas at Austin.
+He earned graduate degrees in mathematics and history, concluding with a doctorate in history from the University of Texas at Austin.
 He worked as an oral historian at the University of Texas Law School for a year, then became a visiting professor of history at Vanderbilt University.
 In 1987 he joined the history faculty at Texas A&M University, where he taught for seventeen years.
 In 2005 he returned to the University of Texas, where he is the Dickson Allen Anderson Centennial Professor of History and Professor of Government.

 Brands is a member of various honorary societies, including the Society of American Historians and the Philosophical Society of Texas.
 He is a regular guest on national radio and television programs, and is frequently interviewed by the American and foreign press.
 His writings have been published in several countries and translated into German, French, Russian, Chinese, Japanese, and Korean.